IdentityServer/Documentation/docs/overview/simplestOAuth.md

 ```

 ###Updating the Client
-Next add a new method to the client to request a token on behalf of a user:
+Next add a new method to the client to request an access token on behalf of a user:

 ```csharp
 static TokenResponse GetUserToken()